 I continued my regular practice of yoga throughout my teens and twenties.
 Yoga became my main support for creating comfort in my body and mind.
 However, it didn’t occur to me to become a yoga teacher until my early thirties.
-I had a very keen interest in natural health therapies.
+By this time I had developed a keen interest in natural health therapies.
 I was deeply inspired by naturopathy, which enabled me to recover completely from chronic asthma and bronchitis.
 Consequently, this led me to work full-time in the Haelan Centre, a whole food store and complementary health clinic.
 However, I couldn’t decide on which complementary therapy to study and practice full time.
-One day it dawned on me that yoga was my therapy.
+Finally, one day it dawned on me that yoga is my therapy.

 In 2003 I took the 3-year training with the Inner Yoga Trust with Jenny Beeken.
 Aged 31, I was the youngest person on the course.
 As many of my fellow yogis were also working with stiffness, pain and ailments I learnt to teach yoga in a way that way that was very sensitive and adaptable to each individual’s needs.
 Through self-reflection and group work (which felt like group therapy at times) we developed the capacity to teach yoga in it’s widest sense.
 The Inner Yoga Teacher Training is accredited by the British Wheel of Yoga, which demands the highest standard in yoga teacher training.

 Pregnancy, Post Natal and Mums and Bubs Training, Bliss Baby, November 2015

 Hanna Somatic Coach – Level I and II, Align Somatics, August 2015,